-Depart from Milan today by private car to Lake Como, a journey which should take between an hour and an hour and a half.
-After arriving at your lakefront hotel, you will have the rest of the day to explore the charming medieval heart of the town.
-Lake Como has been a popular retreat for aristocrats and wealthy people since Roman times.
-It is now a very popular tourist destination, offering multiple artistic and cultural attractions.
-It includes many villas and palaces – as well as the homes of many famous people hugging the shores of the lake.
-Lake Como has been called the most beautiful lake in the world for its microclimate and environment with prestigious villas and villages.
-This is luxury unlike anything else you will find in the world.
+Your departure from Milan to Lake Como should take about 90 minutes by private car.
+After arriving at your lakefront hotel, you will have the rest of the day to explore the charming medieval heart of town.
+Lake Como has been a popular retreat for aristocrats and wealthy people since Roman times, and is now a popular tourist destination, offering multiple artistic and cultural attractions.
+Its many villas, palaces, and homes of the famous and infamous hugging the shores of the lake, as well as its splendid microclimate, has earned it a reputation as the most beautiful lake in the world.

-DAY 5: Day Excursion on Lake Como and Bellagio
+DAY 5: Day Excursion on Lake Como and to Bellagio

-In the morning, you’ll set off with your private guide and boat driver to explore Lake Como.
-One of the highlights will be a visit to Villa Balbianello, a stunning lakeside retreat where the James Bond film ‘Casino Royale’ was filmed.
-After this you’ll head to the picturesque town of Bellagio, often referred to as the ‘pearl of the lake’, to enjoy some free time.
-Bellagio is a village on a promontory jutting out into the lake.
-It’s known for its cobbled lanes, elegant buildings and Villa Serbelloni Park, an 18th-century terraced garden with lake views.
-Nearby are the Tower of the Arts, a venue for exhibitions and performances, and the Romanesque San Giacomo Church.
+In the morning, you’ll set off with your private guide and captain to explore Lake Como in more detail.
+One of the highlights of your tour will be a visit to Villa Balbianello, the stunning lakeside retreat where the James Bond film "Casino Royale" was filmed.
+After this you’ll head to Bellagio, a village on a promontory jutting out into the lake, often referred to as the "pearl of the lake" and known for its cobbled lanes, elegant buildings, and Villa Serbelloni Park, an 18th-century terraced garden with lake views.
+Nearby are the Tower of the Arts, a venue for exhibitions and performances, and the romanesque church of San Giacomo.
 Close to rocky Loppia Beach, the Museum of Navigational Instruments displays sundials and compasses.
-After visiting Bellagio, your boat with take you back down the lake to your hotel.
+You will return, by boat, to your hotel.

 DAY 7: Tour of Verona

-This morning a guide will meet you at your hotel for a private three-hour walking tour of Verona.
 Verona is an exceptionally romantic city with a rich architectural heritage.
-It is strategically set at the crossing of two vital trade routes, on the Adige River, and has been an important cultural and commercial hub since the 3rd century.
-Today, Verona’s streets still reveal the rich, multi-layered history, with a medieval core, a labyrinth of cobbled laneways and grand squares with ancient Roman structures.
-The most complete of these is the wonderful Roman amphitheater, where the city’s world- renowned summer opera festival is held every year.
-Your private guide will show you all the sites, tell you about the history and answer all your questions.
+It is strategically set at the crossing of two vital trade routes on the Adige River, and has been an important cultural and commercial hub since the third century.
+Today, Verona’s streets reveal that rich, multi-layered history, with a medieval core, a labyrinth of cobbled laneways, and grand squares with ancient Roman structures, all of which you will take in during your three-hour, private guided walking tour of Verona.
+The most complete of its ancient structures is the still-functioning first-century Roman amphitheater, smack in the center of the city, where Verona's renowned summer opera festival is held every year.

 DAY 8: Transfer to Venice and Tour of Hidden Venice

-Your driver will pick you up and accompany you to the Venice.
-Upon arrival your tour guide will meet and lead you to your private taxi-boat.
-You will never forget the splendid entrance on the Grand Canal into one of the most unique cities in the world.
-After relaxing in your hotel room you will be taken on a walking tour of the labyrinth also known as “hidden Venice” to enjoy the piazzas, or campi in Venetian, shops and cafés.
-Your introduction to Venice will culminate an enchanting glide through the canals of Venice.
-Are you a lyricist?
-A tenor will join your gondola ride and sing opera as you sip on a glass of wine.
+You be driven to Venice by private car.
+Upon arrival, your guide will meet and lead you to a private taxi-boat for your entrance on the Grand Canal into one of the most unique cities in the world.
+Your private walking tour of the labyrinth also known as “hidden Venice” will introduce you to the city's piazzas ("campi" in Venetian), shops and cafés and culminate with a glide along the city's canals.
+If you wish, a tenor will join your gondola ride and sing opera as you sip on a glass of wine.

 DAY 9: Tour of Venice’s Unique Sites

-Your private tour guide will introduce you to the main attractions of one of the most unique cities in the world.
-You will have a first-hand presentation of the Piazza San Marco (famous for its yearly flooding in the winter); You will visit St. Mark’s Basilica, with the richness of its marbles and mosaics.
-The Doge’s palace, fourteenth century building from where the ancient Venetian republic exerted the control over the city.
-Passing through the famous Bridge of Sighs, you will reach the Prisons Palace.
-Your tour will culminate with a climb to the top of its bell tower for the magnificent views of the city.
+Your private tour guide will introduce you to the main attractions of this most unique city, including the Piazza San Marco (famous for its winter flooding), the rich and almost ostentatious St. Mark's Basilica, and the Doge’s palace, the fourteenth century building from which the Venetian republic exerted control over the surrounding area.
+Passing through the famous Bridge of Sighs, you will reach the New Prison, which may cause visitors to wonder just how bad the Old Prison was.
+Your tour will culminate with a climb to the top of the prison bell tower for magnificent views of the city.

 DAY 10: Explore Murano and Burano

-You will be picked up at the dock of your hotel by a private boat and speed along the Venetian Lagoon to two islands famous for their handicrafts and architecture: Murano and Burano.
+You will be picked up at the dock of your hotel by a private boat and sped along the Venetian Lagoon to two islands famous for their handicrafts and architecture: Murano and Burano.

 DAY 11: Departure

-• This tour takes place in an historical area and is not fully accessible for wheelchair users or people with walking disabilities.
-However, please contact us directly and we will be able to take you on alternative routes suitable for you.
+• This tour takes place in a historical area and is not fully accessible for wheelchair users or those with walking limitations.
+Please contact us directly and we will devise alternative routes suitable for you.

 • Please wear comfortable footwear as the tours on your vacation involve a lot of walking.